Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Proof of Consistency of Model Parameters and Causal Estimands

-In this section we show our estimator $\widehat{\bm{\beta}}$ is a consistent estimator for $\bm{\beta}$.
+Here we show our estimator $\widehat{\bm{\beta}}$ is a consistent estimator for $\bm{\beta}$.
 We first show that $\widehat{\bm{\beta}}$ can be considered as an extremum estimator as defined by \citet{hayashi2000econometrics}.
 Then we prove that the conditions set forth by \citet{hayashi2000econometrics} for consistency of an extremum estimator are satisfied by our estimator.
 Then by Slutsky's theorem, the causal estimand $\widehat{\theta}$ is a consistent estimator for $\theta$.

 \begin{definition}[Extremum Estimator] \textit{An estimator $\widehat{\eta}$ is an extremum estimator if there is a function $Q_n(\eta)$ such that} \citep{hayashi2000econometrics}

 \end{definition}

 One example of an extremum estimator is the maximum likelihood estimator where